 Line, Area and Backbone Architecture

-Use IP backbone for anything multi-floor
+Use an IP backbone for anything multi-floor

 For commercial projects beyond a single floor plate, KNXnet/IP as the backbone is the default.
-It uses the structured Ethernet that the project already has, separates the high-traffic spine from the slower 9600 bit/s TP1 lines, and lets ETS reach every device from any switch port.
+It uses the structured Ethernet the project already has, separates the high-traffic spine from the 9600 bit/s TP1 lines, and lets ETS reach every device from any switch port.

 06 · Building Automation